SCIENCE DEMOS |

 Simpler Version

 If you have a large photocell with a glass-smooth surface, you might consider mounting it on the wall instead of the mirror.
 Use the photocell as a crude mirror, and bounce the reflected beam back into the laser's aperature.
+(I haven't tried this yet.)
 I found it more convenient to use a mirror, just because the laser, the light sensor, and the audio amp could be placed on the same lab-cart.

-I found that a concrete wall didn't respond.
-It was too stiff.
+I found that concrete or cinderblock walls didn't respond.
+They were too stiff.
 Wood or sheetrock worked well.
-I couldn't even approach the wheeled cart with the laser, since the flexing of the wood floor was enough to generate all kinds of squeals.
+Even with the concrete wall, I couldn't approach the wheeled cart with the laser, since the flexing of the wood floor was enough to generate all kinds of squeals.
 If you have only a concrete wall, then put the mirror on a separate table, so that delicately touching the table will create all kinds of squealing from the system.
+That, or stand near the cart on a wood floor, and shift your body weight from one foot to the other!

 Here's a mystery.
-I reasoned that the photocell might actually be bathed in a MOVING PATTERN of light, and not just a changing intensity.
+Rather than the light simply having an AC component, I reasoned that the PV cell might actually be bathed in a MOVING PATTERN of light.
 I mounted a white card on the front of the laser, with the beam shining through a small hole.
 Sure enough, when I bounced the beam from the distant mirror back into the laser, I saw a bullseye-shaped interference pattern in the scattered light coming back from the dirty mirror.
-Tiny motions of the laser's cart made this pattern expand and contract.
+Tiny motions of the laser's cart made this pattern rapidly expand and contract.
 I've always wondered about the origins of this pattern, and how the spacing between nodes might be calculated.

-PS, if your photocell is too large, it might "wash out" the signal by receiving several fringes of that bullseye pattern.
-Experiment by masking down your photocell until it's only a couple of mm wide.
-In hindsight I see that I also could have put a narroband red filter on my photocell in order to reject the 120Hz noise from flourescent lights (the AC noise forced me to demonstrate the effect in a darkened room.)
+PS, if your PV cell is too large, it might "wash out" the signal by receiving several fringes of that bullseye pattern.
+Experiment by masking down your PV cell until it's only a few mm wide.
+In hindsight I see that I also could have put a narrowband red filter on my solar cell in order to reject more of the 120Hz noise from flourescent lights (the AC noise forced me to demonstrate the effect in a darkened room.)

 http://amasci.com/amateur/lasqueal.html